maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 1. Set up Moodle.

 * Please ensure you have [installed Moodle](http://docs.moodle.org/25/en/Main_page).
-You must use Moodle 2.6.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
+You must use Moodle 2.7.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
 * Please ensure LaTeX can be displayed.
 We currently support [MathJax](Mathjax.md).

 ## 2. Install GNUPlot and Maxima

 Ensure GNUPlot and [Maxima](http://maxima.sourceforge.net) are installed on your server.
-Currently Maxima 5.25.1,to 5.36.0 are supported.
+Currently Maxima 5.25.1,to 5.36.1 are supported.
 Please contact the developers to request support for other versions.

 Please note

 * Version 5.37.0 onwards is currently not supported.
 There appear to be some important changes in Maxima we are working to accommodate in STACK.
+In particular with `simp:false`, \(s^(-1)\) is transformed into \(1/s\).
+This apparently minor change makes it impossible to distinguish between the two forms.
+This cuases all sorts of problems.
+Do not use Maxim 5.37.1 to 5.37.3.
 * From version 5.35.1 on Windows, Maxima is very slow in starting, and there is no optimization mechanism.
 * Older versions of Maxima:  in particular, Maxima 5.23.2 has some differences which result in \(1/\sqrt{x} \neq \sqrt{1/x}\), and similar problems.
 This means that we have an inconsistency between questions between versions of maxima.
 Of course, we can argue about which values of \(x\) make \(1/\sqrt{x} = \sqrt{1/x}\), but currently the unit tests and assumption is that these expressions should be considered to be algebraically equivalent!
 So, older versions of Maxima are not supported for a reason.
 Please test thoroughly if you try to use an older version, and expect some errors in the mathematical parts of the code.